 The victims of some of these talcum powder lawsuits have incurred thousands of dollars in medical bills and other damages as a result of their injuries.

-J & J Talcum Powder Lawsuit- 2022 Updates
+J & J Talcum Powder Lawsuit Update 2022

-Despite of the voice of many plaintiffs, Judge Michael Kaplan approved Johnson & Johnson’s bankruptcy plan in February 2022.
-The judgement would allow the company to pay the victims lesser settlement amounts.
+Despite the voice of many plaintiffs, Judge Michael Kaplan approved Johnson & Johnson’s bankruptcy plan in February 2022.
+The judgment would allow the company to pay the victims lesser talcum powder settlement amounts.
 However, there would be no restrictions in filing new cosmetic talc claims.

 The judge added that the court understands the emotions of all the claimants.
-He assured that justice will served by providing critical compensation through a court-supervised, fair, and less costly settlement trust arrangement.
+He assured that justice would be served by providing critical compensation through a court-supervised, fair, and less costly settlement trust arrangement.

-In response to the current judgement, Johnson & Johnson stated that it is a positive development and a step forward to reaching a global resolution.
-They added that they would continue to stand behind the safety of Johnson’s Baby Powder, which is safe, does not contain asbestos and does not cause cancer.
+In response to the current judgment, Johnson & Johnson stated that it is a positive development and a step forward to reaching a global resolution.
+They added that they would continue to stand behind the safety of Johnson’s Baby Powder, which is safe, does not contain asbestos, and does not cause cancer.

 How to Choose a Talcum Powder Lawyer?